apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Summary

 That completes this hands-on lesson.
-In this simple lab you learned how to create a proxy for an existing backend using OpenAPI Specification and Apigee Edge proxy wizard.
+In this simple lab you learned how to create a proxy for an existing backend using an OpenAPI Specification and the Apigee proxy wizard.

 # References

-* Useful Apigee documentation links on API Proxies -
+* Useful Apigee documentation links on API Proxies:

     * Build a simple API Proxy - [https://docs.apigee.com/api-platform/fundamentals/build-simple-api-proxy](https://docs.apigee.com/api-platform/fundamentals/build-simple-api-proxy)

     * Best practices for API proxy design and development - [https://docs.apigee.com/api-platform/fundamentals/best-practices-api-proxy-design-and-development](https://docs.apigee.com/api-platform/fundamentals/best-practices-api-proxy-design-and-development)

-* Watch this 4minute video on "Anatomy of an API proxy" - [https://youtu.be/O5DJuCXXIRg](https://youtu.be/O5DJuCXXIRg)
+* Watch this 4minute video on the "Anatomy of an API proxy" - [https://youtu.be/O5DJuCXXIRg](https://youtu.be/O5DJuCXXIRg)

 # Next step